 Work it Like a Muscle

 Just like you work out at the gym, you have to work out and train your brain too.
 Meditation is not easy.
-In the past I have usually given up and had my peaceful intentions thrown off track, when thoughts of my to-do lists, schedules, obligations, past conversations, emotions and all those other thoughts bombard my brain.
-As I discovered through the meditation workshops, I’m not the only one to experience these side effects as you start a mediation practice.
+In the past, I have usually given up and had my peaceful intentions thrown off track, when thoughts of my to-do lists, schedules, obligations, past conversations, emotions and all those other thoughts bombard my brain.
+As I discovered through the meditation workshops, I’m not the only one to experience these side effects as you start a meditation practice.
 Remember, it’s about the intention, not the outcome.

 Meditation?
 There’s an App for That!